larsvanoostrum1/blog/_posts/2025-10-04-introduction.md

 categories: blog
 ---

-On this blog, I will try to post about a variety of subjects I find interesting.
+In this blog, I will try to post about a variety of subjects I find interesting.
 This will mainly be around applying math, econometrics and data science to sports, just what triggers my interest at the time.

+During the summer, I first started applying the knowledge from my Econometrics studies when I heard that decisions by the Dutch Judo Federation (JBN) where partially based on an Elo rating.
+Since I knew about the Elo rating from chess, it immediately sparked an interest in me, and some days later I had coded an Elo rating using match-data from the IJF myself.

+Since then, I have been puzzling with more projects, as a way to fill my spare time.
+Because some things are quite interesting, and to get some extra practise for writing my MSc thesis next year, I decided to start this blog.

+Have fun!